-The standard calibration procedure is automated and covers the range of 2 to ~ 450 ppmv in six steps.
+The standard calibration procedure is automated and covers the range of 2 to $\sim 450\,\mathrm{ppmv}$ in six steps.
 At each humidity step, five different pressure levels between 30 and 350 hPa are scanned.
 A calibration is performed during airborne campaigns after a maximum of two flights, ideally after each flight.
-Since in the field the supply with dry air is often limited, the calibrations are performed at low flow rates of about 5 standard liter per minute (slm) to minimize the amount of dry air per calibration.
+Since in the field the supply of dry air is often limited, the calibrations are performed at low flow rates of about 5 standard liter per minute (standard L min^-1) to minimize the amount of dry air per calibration.
 Deviations of the FISH WVMR caused by the low flow rate can be accounted for (discussed later in Sect.
-3.2), but do not occur during flight conditions where the typical flow rates at altitudes between 500 and 80 hPa range from 30 to 10 slm.
-With a cell volume of 0.3 L, the exchange time for air in the cell is 0.3 to 0.15 s, respectively.
+3.2), but do not occur during flight conditions where the typical flow rates at altitudes between 500 and 80 hPa range from 30 to 10 standard L min^-1.
+With a cell volume of 0.3 L, the exchange range for air in the cell is 0.3-0.15 s.

-Figure 4 displays a FISH calibration run, both in linear scaling to highlight the high WVMR range, and in logarithmic scaling to visualize the lower WVMR.
+Figure 4 displays a FISH calibration run, both in linear scaling to highlight the high WVMR range and in logarithmic scaling to visualize the lower WVMR.
 The blue line shows the DP30 signal illustrating the six chosen WVMR steps, while the black line represents the cell pressure variations.
-The red line denotes the FISH signal, using coefficients $c_k = 0.00209$ and $f_u = 3.47$ derived from this particular calibration run.
-The calibrations factors are determined by rearranging Eq.
-(1) to:
+The red line denotes the FISH signal, using coefficients $c{\rm k}=0.00209$ and $f{\rm u}=3.47$ derived from this particular calibration run.
+The calibration factors are determined by rearranging Eq.
+(1) to and then applying a linear fit where the y intercept (first term) is the inverse of c_k and f_u is the slope of the line.

-$$\frac{1}{C_k} + \frac{N_u}{I_0 \cdot \mu{\text{DP30}}} \cdot f_u = \frac{N_g}{I_0 \cdot \mu{\text{DP30}}},\tag{2}$$ and then applying a linear fit where the y intercept (first term) is the inverse of $c_k$ and $f_u$ is the slope of the line.
+$$\frac{1}{c{k}} + \frac{N{u}}{I{0} \cdot \mu{\text{DP30}}} \cdot f{u} = \frac{N{g}}{I{0} \cdot \mu{\text{DP30}}},$$ (2)

-The WVMR of FISH and DP30 show a very good agreement for most of the calibration conditions, except for the lowest and highest mixing ratios steps.
+The WVMRs of FISH and DP30 show a very good agreement for most of the calibration conditions, except for the lowest and highest mixing ratios steps.
 Here, a dependence of the WVMR on the cell pressure can be seen (see Fig. 4), which is not considered in the linear FISH calibration (Eq.
 1), and thus points to some deviations from the idealized measurement principle described above.

-In the low humidity range, the measured water content decreases for the highest pressure levels, while for the high humidity range the pressure behavior is reversed, i.e. the measured water vapor amount increases with increasing pressure in the FISH measuring cell.
-This effect also becomes obvious during experiments at the AIDA chamber, where experiments under atmospherically atypical conditions (low WVMR/high pressure, high WVMR/low pressure) were performed, e.g. during the AquaVIT-1 and AquaVIT-2 campaigns in 2007 and 2013 (see Sect.
+In the low humidity range, the measured water content decreases for the highest pressure levels, while for the high humidity range the pressure behavior is reversed; i.e., the measured water vapor amount increases with increasing pressure in the FISH measuring cell.
+This effect also becomes obvious during experiments at the AIDA chamber, where experiments under atmospherically atypical conditions (low WVMR/high pressure, high WVMR/low pressure) were performed, e.g., during the AquaVIT-1 and AquaVIT-2 campaigns in 2007 and 2013 (see Sect.
 5.2).